Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 Do you have a metal or materials allergy?

-If you tried some or all of the steps above and your skin is still reacting, you might have an allergy to the materials or the metals used in the band, buckle, the Fitbit’s casing, or its charging contacts.
+If you tried some or all of the steps above and your skin is still reacting, you might have an allergy to the materials or the metals used in the band, buckle, the Fitbit’s casing, or charging contacts.

 Specifically, some folks are allergic to nickel or have nickel sensitivity.